junxit/us-congress-bills-110/bill.md

   - **(3)** in section 104, by adding at the end the following new subsection:
     > - **(h)** *Annual adjustment*
-    >   - **(1)** *In general* Notwithstanding any other provision of this title, the Secretary shall adjust, for the second additional Program Year and for each additional Program Year thereafter, based upon the percentage change in an appropriate index during the 12-month period preceding such Program Year, each of the following amounts (as such amount may have been previously adjusted):
+    >   - **(1)** *In general* Notwithstanding any other provision of this title, the Secretary shall adjust, for the second additional Program Year and for each additional Program Year thereafter, based upon the percentage change in the Consumer Price Index for All Urban Consumers (CPI-U), as published by the Bureau of Labor Statistics of the Department of Labor, during the 12-month period preceding such program year, each of the dollar amounts set forth in this title (as such amount may have been previously adjusted), including the following amounts:
     >     - **(A)** The dollar amount in section 102(1)(B)(ii) (relating to act of terrorism).
-    >     - **(B)** The dollar amount in section 102(11)(J) (relating to aggregate industry insured losses in a previously impacted area).
+    >     - **(B)** The dollar amounts in subparagraphs (J) and (K) of section 102(11) (relating to an insurer deductible threshold based on the amount of aggregate industry insured losses).
     >     - **(C)** The dollar amounts in subparagraphs (A) and (B) of section 103(e)(1) (relating to limitation on Federal share).
     >     - **(D)** The dollar amounts in section 103(e)(1)(C) (relating to Program trigger).
     >     - **(E)** The dollar amount in section 103(e)(1)(D) (relating to limitation on group life insurance compensation).